meshula/usd-godot/docs/building.md

 The build system performs the following steps:

-1. **Checks for godot-cpp**: If the godot-cpp library is not found, it will be automatically cloned and built
+1. **Fetches godot-cpp**: Uses CMake's FetchContent to download and make available the godot-cpp library
+2. **Creates an interface library**: Sets up an interface library for the Godot extension interface
+3. **Builds godot-cpp**: Compiles the godot-cpp library using SCons
-2. **Configures the build**: Sets up include paths and links to the required libraries
+4. **Configures the build**: Sets up include paths and links to the required libraries
-3. **Builds the plugin**: Compiles the C++ code into a shared library
+5. **Builds the plugin**: Compiles the C++ code into a shared library
-4. **Creates the addon structure**: Organizes the files into a Godot addon structure
+6. **Creates the addon structure**: Organizes the files into a Godot addon structure

 ## Building for Different Platforms